jamestingedwards/a-day-in-the-life/README.md

 So without further delay, [let's get into the magic with Javascript Racer!](javascript-racer.md)

 If you've found that you've *raced through* this challenge, we've got just the thing for you and your pair.
-Check out this new challenge [Javascript Street Racer](javascript-street-racer.md).
+Check out this new challenge [Roman Numerals](roman-numerals.md).
+It'll give you a taste of Ruby or C#.

 ###Engineering Empathy